Contribunator/Contribunator/README.md

 - Enable read and write `Repository Permissions` for `Contents` and `Pull Requests`.
 - Allow `Request user authorization (OAuth) during installation`.
 - Install the app only for your target repositories.
-- You may need to update the `Callback URL` in the app settings to match your deployment URL later.
+- You may need to update the `Callback URL` in the app settings to match your deployment's URL.

 ### Authentication